“My experience at the Deschutes Dermatology center was very pleasing.”

 “I want to express my sincere thanks for the wonderful experience service I received from you…”

 Cysts are a very common type of abnormal growth.
 In many cases, cysts are not dangerous or harmful.
 However, there are cysts that can be painful and cause discomfort or that may be more concerning to your overall health. for these cases, our team at Deschutes Dermatology offers cyst removal for patients in Bend, OR.

 Cysts are growths that develop under the skin like a small sack or balloon containing fluid or semisolid dead skin cells.
-Cysts often have an opening that connects to the surface of the skin where fluid or material can be drained.
-This drainage is usually quite foul smelling.
+This often have an opening that connects to the surface of the skin where fluid or material can be drained.
+This drainage is usually quite foul-smelling.
 Once cysts are formed, they rarely resolve on their own.